-- 6.1 Despite COVID-19, the Council will still be spending over one hundred million pounds in 2021/22 delivering services to the residents of Slough and investing in the future of the borough through major capital schemes. - 6.2 It is important the Council considers how best it can continue to meet its policy objectives within the tighter financial constraints that it now faces. - 6.3 This requires a level of prioritisation and the budget plans focus on the following key policy outcomes, as set out in the Council's five-year plan: - Slough children will grow up to be happy, healthy and successful; - Our people will be healthier and manage their own care needs: - Slough will be an attractive place where people choose to live, work and stay; - Our residents will live in good quality homes; - Slough will attract, retain and grow businesses and investment to provide opportunities for our residents. - 6.4 These policy outcomes are not achievable without sustainable Council finances.
-The proposals within this report have been developed to help make the Council more financially resilient in the future but further work is still required. - 6.5 The Council always considers the affordability of the services it provides, so Council tax-payers do not have to subsidise non-core Council services.
+- 6.1 Despite COVID-19, the Council will still be spending over one hundred million pounds in 2021/22 delivering services to the residents of Slough and investing in the future of the borough through major capital schemes. - 6.2 It is important the Council considers how best it can continue to meet its policy objectives within the tighter financial constraints that it now faces. - 6.3 This requires a level of prioritisation and the budget plans focus on the following key policy outcomes, as set out in the Council's five-year plan: - Slough children will grow up to be happy, healthy and successful; - Our people will be healthier and manage their own care needs; - Slough will be an attractive place where people choose to live, work and stay; - Our residents will live in good quality homes; - Slough will attract, retain and grow businesses and investment to provide opportunities for our residents. - These policy outcomes are not achievable without sustainable Council finances.
+The proposals within this report have been developed to help make the Council more financially resilient in the future but further work is still required. - 6.5 The Council always considers the affordability of the services it provides, so Council tax-payers do not have to subsidise non-core Council services. - 6.6 Certain savings proposals will require further consultation, if agreed in principle by Full Council, before implementation.

-- 6.6 Officers will be meeting with Slough's Chamber of Commerce and representatives from the Slough Business Improvement District to discuss the proposals contained within this report.
-Verbal feedback from these meetings will be provided at Cabinet and will be included in the budget report to Council. - 6.7 Certain savings proposals will require further consultation, if agreed in principle by Full Council, before implementation.
 These savings proposals are highlighted in Appendix D and relevant further reports will be submitted to Cabinet in due course to be formally agreed.